mabdulul/Salon-Assist/README.md

 Creating the login for users

 ## Stretch Goals
-Create a dashboard for stylist
+I would like to add a login for Stylist.
+The stylist would be able to view all upcoming appointments and add comments to their appointments.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.